mateusfccp/mateusfccp.github.io/content/pinto/the-pinto-programming-language.md

 The main objectives of the language are:

 - Have seamless[^1] interoperability with stable Dart;
-- Generate a legible Dart that can be used as is;
+- Generate legible Dart code that can be used as is;
 - Be terser and more expressive than Dart;
 - Provide a powerful macro system with great ergonomy;
 - Try to solve the greatest pain points when using Dart, especially with